alankrit98/alankrit98/README.md

 - 🌱 I’m currently learning **DSA in Java and Back-end Development**

-- 👨‍💻 All of my projects are available at [Alankrit's LinkTree](https://linktr.ee/alankritagarwal989)
+- 👨‍💻 All of my projects are available at [https://linktr.ee/alankritagarwal989](https://linktr.ee/alankritagarwal989)

 - 📫 How to reach me **alankritagarwal8@gmail.com**